 I found the combination more realistic and appealing.
 Well, if I reduce the opacity more the highlight may be deemed but could be satisfying by different people.
 So, for the project, I am standing with the value that satisfies me.

 Step 9: Hue / Saturation Slider for Different Colors

-We’re done here with the last step.
-But, if you want to modify the hair color, double-click on the Hue/Saturation adjustment layer’s thumbnail in the Layers palette as mentioned above to reveal the properties of it and make changes at will.
+We have done here with the last step.
+But, if you want to modify the hair color, double-click on the Hue/Saturation adjustment layer’s thumbnail in the Layers palette.

-In addition, I am also changing the adjustment layer’s blend mode to “Linear Dodge (Add)” and reduced the opacity to roughly 60%:
+In addition, I am also changing the adjustment layer’s blend mode to “Linear Dodge (Add)”.
+And also reduced the opacity to roughly 60%: